André Holland: 2006–2015: Early work

-2016–present: Moonlight and beyond
+2016: Moonlight

 In 2016, he achieved widespread notice for his performance as Kevin in Barry Jenkins' drama film Moonlight, for which he received critical acclaim and numerous accolades.
 The film won several Academy Awards, including Best Picture, at the 89th annual ceremony.

 Holland's performance was singled out by some film critics, including those at Rolling Stone and GQ, who dubbed him a "standout" in the film.
 As a member of the film's ensemble cast, he received a nomination for Outstanding Performance by a Cast in a Motion Picture at the 23rd Screen Actors Guild Awards.
 He also received nominations for Best Supporting Actor from the Florida Film Critics Circle and Outstanding Supporting Actor at the Black Reel Awards.

+2017–present

 Following the success of Moonlight, in 2017, Holland portrayed Youngblood in August Wilson's play Jitney on Broadway.
 He next appeared in DuVernay's fantasy adventure film A Wrinkle in Time, released in March 2018.
 The film received mixed reviews from critics.
 Later that year, he portrayed the leading character Henry Matthew Deaver on the Hulu series Castle Rock; his turn on the series has earned positive reviews from critics, including Amy Woolsey of Vulture, who praised his performance as "textured."

 Since July 2018, he has starred in a production of Othello at Shakespeare's Globe, costarring with Mark Rylance.
 In 2018, he also made his Off Off Broadway directing debut with a production of Greg Keller's Dutch Masters.

-In 2022, Holland was cast as Paul Cole in Duke Johnson's upcoming film The Actor, based on the novel Memory by Donald E. Westlake.
+Holland starred as the lead role in Duke Johnson's 2025 film The Actor, based on the novel Memory by Donald E. Westlake.